haziq-exe/TikTokAutoUploader/README.md

 ```

 ⚠️ You'll need to download your tiktok cookies into a .json file after logging into your account on chrome.
-NOTE: it is recommended that you use a tiktok account that has at least a week or two of cookies.
+NOTE: it is recommended that you use a tiktok account that has at least a week or two worth of cookie history.

 ❗ How to install your .json cookies file: